-The OLPC Ph.D. requires students complete 48 credit hours plus a dissertation and faculty advising credits for a total of 60 credits.
+The OLPC Ph.D. requires students to complete 48 credit hours, plus a dissertation and faculty advising credits, for a total of 60 credits.
 Students enter the program in a cohort and complete courses based on an established plan of study.

 For more information on the steps required to complete a doctoral program, read the School of Education Doctoral Process guide.

-This program features a rare combination of applied expertise and research skills.
-The first four semesters provide students with cutting edge tools and processes for organization development, including Systems Leadership, Evaluation and Assessment, Scenario Planning and Social, Cultural and Political Foundations of the Workplace.
-These courses feature our leading faculty and provide students with skills they can immediately apply.
+This program hones a rare combination of applied expertise and research skills.
+The first four semesters provide students with cutting-edge tools and processes for organization development, including Systems Leadership, Evaluation and Assessment, and Scenario Planning.
+These courses feature our leading faculty and provide students with skills they can immediately apply to their work.
 The following semesters focus on research skills.
 In these courses students will gain expertise to carry out applied research and contribute to the generation of new knowledge in their chosen area.

 Students take two courses per semester, and each course meets eight Saturdays per semester at the Denver Learning Center.
 All courses within the Plan of Study are required.